joelmiranda323/EEC136AB-Winter2022-Echo-BlindspotObjectDetection/README.md

 microcontroller to alerts drivers of objects in their blindspot via LEDs.

 ### Simulation
-First, we simulated a scenerio of a car driving and switching lanes with a camera on each side of a car.
-Our simulation proved to detect objects in the cars blindspot.
+First, we simulated a scenerio of a car driving and switching lanes with other cars driving.
+A camera was placed on each side of the car and proved to detect objects in the cars blindspot.

 ### Implementation
 blindspot_turnsig.py is our first implementation using only GPIOs to get the switches